mithril-security/blindai/docs/index.md

 ## What is BlindAI?
 ________________________________________________________

-**BlindAI** is an **AI inference server** with an added **privacy layer**, protecting the data sent to models.

-BlindAI facilitates  **privacy-friendly AI model deployment** by letting AI engineers upload and delete models to their secure server instance using our **Python API**.
-Clients can then connect to the server, upload their data and run models on it without compromising on privacy.
+BlindAI is an **open-source and easy-to-use Python library** allowing you to query AI models with **assurances that your private data will remain private**.

 Data sent by users to the AI model is kept **confidential at all times**.
 Neither the AI service provider nor the Cloud provider (if applicable), can see the data.
-Confidentiality is assured by hardware-enforced [**Trusted Execution Environments**]().
-We explain how they keep data and models safe in detail [here]().
+Confidentiality is assured by hardware-enforced **Trusted Execution Environments**.
+We explain how they keep data and models safe in detail [here](docs/concepts/confidential_computing.md).

+There are two main scenarios for BlindAI:
+- **BlindAI**: Using BlindAI to query popular AI models hosted by Mithril Security.
+- **BlindAI.Core**: Using BlindAI's underlying technology to host your own BlindAI server instance to securely deploy your own models.

+You can find our more about BlindAI and BlindAI.Core [here](docs/getting-started/blindai_vs_core.md).

 **BlindAi is an open-source project** consisting of: